Summerville hosts forum for foster care awareness

-SUMMERVILLE, SC (WCBD) – In the state of South Carolina there are over 4,000 children in the foster care system.
+SUMMERVILLE, SC (WCBD) – There are currently over 4,000 children in the foster care system across South Carolina.

-This summer, the agency has been hosting public information forums in four different regions of the state.
+This summer, the state Department of Social Services has been hosting public information forums in four different regions of the state.

-This morning, one of the forums was hosted in Summerville to get the word out to locals in the Lowcountry.
+One of those forums was hosted in Summerville on Wednesday in an effort to get the word out to possible foster families across the Lowcountry.

 According to the agency, last year they received about 37,000 calls regarding a child in a potentially dangerous environment.

-“We’ve seen an increase in children in custody over the last five years over 1000 kids have come into custody,” says Micheal Leach, State Director for Department of Social Services.
+“We’ve seen an increase in children in custody over the last five years over 1000 kids have come into custody,” said Micheal Leach, State Director for Department of Social Services.

-The agency says that the real struggle is finding teens and sibling sets homes.
+The agency said the real struggle is finding teens and sibling sets homes.

 “When we get kids into care a lot of times it is a whole sibling set and they could be two and that could be two children or that could be five children.
 We need loving caring homes for those large groups because we want to make sure sibling are placed together,” says Leach.